apache/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

 -------

-Custom logging formats may be provided directly to a log definition, or they may be defined as a reusable variable in your :file:`logging.config` for ease of reference, particularly when you may have more than one log using the same format.
+Custom logging formats may be provided directly to a log definition, or they may be defined as a reusable variable in your :file:`logging.yaml` for ease of reference, particularly when you may have more than one log using the same format.
 Which approach you use is entirely up to you, though it's strongly recommended to create an explicit format object if you intend to reuse the same